johnnysclai/Deep-Siamese-network-for-LRFR/README.md

 # Deep Siamese network for low-resolution face recognition

-The PyTorch implementation of [Deep Siamese network for low-resolution face recognition](https://ieeexplore.ieee.org/document/9689459).
+The official PyTorch implementation of [Deep Siamese network for low-resolution face recognition](https://ieeexplore.ieee.org/document/9689459).

 ### Citation
 If you find our work useful, please consider cite our paper: